Francisco Varallo

-Francisco Antonio “Pancho” Varallo ([fɾanˈsisko anˈtonjo ˈpantʃo βaˈɾaʝo]; 5 February 1910 – 30 August 2010) was an Argentine football forward.
-He played for the Argentina national team from 1930 to 1937.
-He represented Argentina at the inaugural FIFA World Cup in 1930.
+Francisco Antonio Varallo ([fɾanˈsisko anˈtonjo ˈpantʃo βaˈɾaʝo]; 5 February 1910 – 30 August 2010) was an Argentine footballer who played as a forward for the Argentina national team from 1930 to 1937, also representing the country at the inaugural FIFA World Cup in 1930.

 During his career, Varallo won four Primera División titles (one with Gimnasia y Esgrima LP and three with Boca Juniors) and with 194 goals in 222 official matches, is Boca Juniors' 3rd. highest all-time leading goalscorer.
 Besides, Varallo is placed 11th. among the all-time Argentine Primera División top scorers with 216 goals.